fluxcd/notification-controller/docs/spec/v1beta2/providers.md

 `.spec.channel` is an optional field that specifies the channel where the events are posted.

+### Username

+`.spec.username` is an optional field that specifies the username used to post the events.
+Can be overwritten with a [Secret reference](#secret-reference).

 ### Secret reference

 `.spec.secretRef.name` is an optional field to specify a name reference to a